Compare other travel credit cards

 - Avoid interest.
 After the close of each billing cycle, you have a grace period of 25 days to pay your balance.
 If you do, you won’t pay interest on your purchases.

 - Avoid fees.
 Late payments cost up to $37 and returned payments cost up to $25.
 Foreign transactions also come with fees.

 - Customer service.
 If you have questions, call HSBC at 800-975-4722.
 You can also send a secure email through the HSBC website or connect with the bank on Twitter @HSBC_US.

-If you’re looking for a travel card, consider passing on the HSBC Platinum Mastercard.
+If you’re looking for a travel card, consider passing on the HSBC Platinum Mastercard® credit card.
 It has some helpful travel features, but it offers no signup bonus or rewards.

-If you want a strong introductory APR, however, the HSBC Platinum Mastercard is an excellent choice.
-You’ll get a 0% APR for first 18 months from account opening on purchases and balance transfers.
+If you want a strong introductory APR, however, the HSBC Platinum Mastercard® credit card is an excellent choice.
+You’ll get a 0% APR for 12 months on purchases and balance transfers.